 Leaders Recognize National Small Business Week

 Each of the past 48 years, the U.S. President has proclaimed this: National Small Business Week.
 The contributions of small business owners are also recognized by the U.S. Small Business Administration.
-President of the Flagstaff Chamber of Commerce, Julie Pastrick, called small business the … [Read more...] about Leaders Recognize National Small Business Week
+President of the Flagstaff Chamber of Commerce, Julie Pastrick, called small business the backbone and character of every community.
+"Some feel that big business dominates the landscape but in general, across all of America, small businesses are the lifeblood of every community.
+In … [Read more...] about Leaders Recognize National Small Business Week

 SBE Council Economist on Latest Inflation Numbers

-Raymond J. Keating, chief economist for the Small Business & Entrepreneurship Council (SBE Council), offered the following statement in reaction to the CPI inflation numbers just released by the U.S. Bureau of Labor Statistics: "According to the Bureau of Labor Statistics, CPI inflation over … [Read more...] about SBE Council Economist on Latest Inflation Numbers
+Raymond J. Keating, chief economist for the Small Business & Entrepreneurship Council (SBE Council), offered the following statement in reaction to the CPI inflation numbers just released by the U.S. Bureau of Labor Statistics: "According to the Bureau of Labor Statistics, CPI inflation over the past year registered only 1.5%.
+However, it's very much worth noting that during 2010, there was a substantive difference between the first half and second half of the year.
+"During the first six … [Read more...] about SBE Council Economist on Latest Inflation Numbers